 what is performance fee

 Performance fees, or PF, are a type of fee structure used in asset management businesses.
 This fee is usually a percentage of gains on the investor’s capital, which the asset manager or trader receives as compensation.
-The key function of performance fees is aligning the trader’s and investor’s interests.
-The reason is that the traders should aim to gain higher returns, to increase the fee they receive.
+The key function of performance fees is aligning the traders’ and investors’ interests.
+The reason is that the traders should aim to gain higher returns to increase the fees they receive.

-The performance fee is a kind of profit sharing and is different from management fees, commissions, and other types of fees, and is gaining popularity in recent years.
+The performance fee is a kind of profit sharing and is different from management fees, commissions, and other types of fees.
+It has been gaining popularity in recent years.
 Therefore, we will thoroughly analyze this fee structure in this article.
 Drawing comparisons and stating the risks and advantages, we aim to provide you with valuable insight.
 Finally, we discuss the customizable performance fee structure in Finestel’s copy trading service and why it is highly beneficial to both traders and investors.

 Introduction to Performance Fees in Trading